-F1534- For transactions valued up to £1±,000 (not including VAT), there is no obligation to obtain more than one quote before you can purchase the goods, services/goods or works.
-However you must issue a formal purchase order (unless using a corporate credit card) -specifying the goods, work or services and setting out prices and terms of payment.
-For one-off purchases, a corporate credit card or other electronic payment should be used wherever possible. unless a framework already exists and this must show value for money.
-If there is a framework, you must follow the procedure set out in that framework, unless the Monitoring Officer confirms, in writing, that the particular requirements justify using another procurement route.

-F164 Your purchase order must contain our standard terms and conditions of contract between us and the provider.
+- F154 For transactions valued up to £1,000 (not including VAT), there is no obligation to obtain more than one quote before you can purchase the goods, services or works.
+However you must issue a formal purchase order (unless using a corporate credit card) specifying the goods, work or services and setting out prices and terms of payment.
+For one-off purchases, a corporate credit card or other electronic payment should be used wherever possible. - Your purchase order must contain our standard terms and conditions of contract between us and the provider.
 A quotation and a purchase order will create a legally binding contract.
 We use the purchase order to formalise the terms of the contract.